Stanko/rocketScroll/README.md

 * Replace helpers with custom micro JS library (nevermind this one :D)
 * Don't copy innerHTML of the document, but wrap it in needed HTML (to save binding on inner elements)
 * Make clicking on the scrollbar move handle to be centered to the place where user clicked (now it brings top of the handle there)
+* Disable it when content fits the container
+* Don't enable it at touch screens at all
 * Fix bugs :P